Reduce Your Risk of Social Isolation and Loneliness – the Wisconsin Coalition for Social Connection Can Help!

 Social Connection

-The ways that people can be physically, emotionally, and culturally connected to others.
+The ways that we can be physically, emotionally, and culturally connected to others.

 Belonging